-- Core Network Infrastructure The connectivity of aggregation switches to the core for external connectivity. - Data Network Infrastructure The data network consists of the server NICs, the top-of-rack (ToR) switches, and the aggregation switches. - Management Network Infrastructure The BMC management network, consisting of iDRAC ports and the out-of-band management ports of the switches, is aggregated into a 1-rack unit (RU) S3048 switch in one of the three racks in the cluster.
-This 1-RU switch in turn can connect to one of the Aggregation or Core switches to create a separate network with a separate vLAN.
+- Core Network Infrastructure The connectivity of aggregation switches to the core for external connectivity. - Data Network Infrastructure The server NICs, top-of-rack (ToR) switches, and the aggregation switches. - Management Network Infrastructure The BMC management network, consisting of iDRAC ports and the out-of-band management ports of the switches, is aggregated into a 1-rack unit (RU) S3048-ON switch in one of the three racks in the cluster.
+This 1-RU switch in turn can connect to one of the Aggregation or Core switches to create a separate network with a separate VLAN.